 Common Restoril withdrawal symptoms include:

-Restoril withdrawal is often more problematic that withdrawing from alcohol and heroin.
-For this reason Rehab 4 Addiction does not recommend home-based non-medically supervised detox.
+Restoril withdrawal is often more problematic than withdrawing from alcohol and heroin.
+For this reason, Rehab 4 Addiction does not recommend home-based non-medically supervised detox.
 The above withdrawal symptoms last for up to three weeks in severe cases.

-In order to combat Restoril withdrawal symptoms we recommend a medically assisted detox and rehabilitation programme taking place within a residential rehabilitation centre.
+In order to combat Restoril withdrawal symptoms, we recommend a medically assisted detox and rehabilitation programme taking place within a residential rehabilitation centre.
 A team of medical staff observe patients’ withdrawal symptoms during detox.
 Prescription medications are offered to offset and even eliminate painful withdrawal symptoms.
-During initial assessment a medical team determine the existence of ‘co-dependency’.
+During the initial assessment, a medical team determine the existence of ‘co-dependency’.
 This is because the majority of Restoril addicts are addicted to other drugs too, typically heroin, alcohol, other prescription drugs and/or crack-cocaine.

 Once patients return home they are encouraged to attend Narcotics Anonymous sessions in their local area.
 So-called ’12 Step Programmes’ encourage long term recovery.